Code-Institute-Submissions/MSP1/README.md

 * About/Skills section- I used the about and skills info from the Rosie Résumé page made by Code Institute.

-* Animation- The highlighting animation used on my name made using CSS and HTML came from a youtube video which i tweaked slightly to what i desired.
+* Animation- The idea for the highlighting animation used on my name made using CSS and HTML came from a youtube video which i tweaked to what i desired.

 * Structural Layout/components- I used BootStrap in the making of this website. https://www.getbootstrap.com